 More generally, NSC has consulted on a proposed district-wide Local Flood Risk Management Strategy.
 The Council’s response to this consultation is available here.

 The estimated cost of the scheme is £750,000 and funding was sought from a number of partners.
 In addition to the £100,000 from North Somerset Council and the £32,000 developer funding agreed with the parish council, a further £80,000 has been secured from the Wessex Regional Flood & Coastal Committee, and £150,000 from Wessex Water.
 The remaining £388,000 is from DEFRA’s Flood Defence Grant in Aid.

 In addition to the two essential features, it has been identified that there will still be a residual risk of flooding for some properties.
 The funding for the scheme will allow for individual property protection to be provided to those properties that will benefit the most.
 Individual property protection typically comprises door boards, self-sealing air brick covers and one-way valves fitted to the foul drains leaving the property.

 Project Status & Updates

-Installation of the new culvert linking The Glebe with the open stream by Garstons Orchard is now complete.
+Installation of the new culvert linking The Glebe with the open stream by Garstons Orchard is complete.
 Work on the next and crucial phase, a surface water retention facility on land to the east of the village, should be finished by the end of October.
 North Somerset Council are holding a drop-in session on 12 September in the Memorial Hall, 2.00-7.00pm, for residents to find out more about the scheme.
-For further information see NSC’s press release.
+For further information please see here.

 Further information will be posted on the website when it becomes available.